rauschma/markcheck/doc/manual/reference.md

 ### Snippets

-* Running mode:
+Running mode:

 * `only`
 * `skip`
 * `alwaysRun`

+Miscellaneous attributes:

-* Language: `lang`
+* `lang` has two use cases:
-  * For body directives
+  * Specifying a language for `body:` directives
-  * To override the language defined by a code block
+  * Overriding the language defined by a code block

-* Assembling lines:
+Assembling lines:

 * `id="my-id"`
   * Referenced by attributes: `external`, `externalLocalLines`, `sameAsId`, `include`, `stdout`, `stderr`
 * `sequence="1/3"`
 * `include="id1, $THIS, id2"`:
   * `$THIS` refers to the current snippet.
-If it is omitted, it is included at the end.
+If the keyword is omitted, the snippet is included at the end.
 * `applyToBody="line-mod-id"`: applies an appliable line mod to the core snippet (vs. included snippets or other sequence members)
 * `applyToOuter="line-mod-id"`: applies an appliable line mod once per file.
   * This attribute is only considered if a “root” snippet (where line assembly started) has it and ignored elsewhere.
 * `runLocalLines`: Used when a snippet is self-contained and does not need or want config lines and language LineMod lines.

-* Additional checks:
+Performing checks:

 * `sameAsId="id"`: Compares the content of the current snippet with the content of another snippet.
 * `containedInFile="filePath"`:
   * `filePath` is either relative to the Markdown file or absolute.
   * Only local lines are considered.

-* Writing and referring to files:
+Writing and referring to files:

 * `write="filePath"`: Write a complete snippet to disk.
 Don’t run it.
 * `writeLocalLines="filePath"`: Write the local lines of a snippet to disk.
 Don’t run it.
 * `runFileName="filePath"`: When writing a snippet to disk to run it, use the file name `filePath` (and not the default file name that is configured per language).
 * `external="id1>lib1.js, lib2.js"`: Which external files are needed by the current snippet?
   * An element with `>` writes a file to disk.
   * An element without `>` only tells Markcheck that the file exists.
 That is useful for some language – e.g., TypeScript where the shell command `ts-expect-error` must know all files that make up a program.
 * `externalLocalLines="id1>lib1.js, lib2.js"`: Same as `external` but only local lines are written to disk.

-* Checking output:
+Checking output:
-  * `stdout="|lineModId=stdout-id"`
-  * `stderr="stderr-id"`
-  * We have two options for configuring which part of the actual output human readers see:
-    * We can use LineMod operations to change the expected content of the snippets `stdout-id` and `stderr-id`.
-    * We can use the LineMod `lineModId` to change (e.g.) `stdout` before it is compared to the expected content.

 * Only local lines are considered.
+* `stdout="snippet-id"`: Standard output must be the same as the snippet with the ID `snippet-id`.
+* `stderr="snippet-id"`
+* We have two options for configuring which part of the actual output human readers see.
+Consider, as an example, `stderr="snippet-id"`:
+  * Changing the expected output: We can use LineMod operations such as `before:` to change the snippet with the ID `snippet-id`.
+  * Changing the actual output: There is special syntax that lets us apply a LineMod to the actual output before it is compared with the expected output.
+    * Example: `stdout="|line-mod-id=snippet-id"`

 ### Body LineMods and appliable LineMods used via `applyToBody`

+Note that a body LineMod is defined by a directive immediately before a code block.
+(This directive can also contain attributes for the code block itself such as `include` or `id`.)

 Ways of specifying lines: